 The November 2019 update to the statement of agreement between the National Statistician and the Registrars General for NI and Scotland on the conduct of the 2021 Censuses in the UK outlines progress made in aspects where the three Census offices aim to harmonise.
 This follows on from the November 2016 update.

 The Censuses across the UK have been designed to be conducted in a consistent manner.
 The three Census offices collaborate effectively through multiple topic-based working groups to harmonise elements of Census 2021 where possible and facilitate the production of UK-level Census data products.

-Owing to varying user requirements, there will be differences in some of the questions asked in Census 2021 across the UK.
+Owing to varying user requirements, there will be differences in some of the questions asked in the upcoming census across the UK.
 Furthermore, there will be some differences in the data processing methods employed.
-As we move towards and beyond Census Day in March 2021, the three offices will provide information on ongoing harmonisation activities on their respective websites.
+As we move forward, the three offices will provide information on ongoing harmonisation activities on their respective websites.
 Work will continue at pace to share the lessons learned, best practice from each Census office and to identify and explain to stakeholders any areas where UK harmonisation is not achievable.

 Are you a UK data user?

 We would be keen to hear from anyone who uses UK census data so we can understand and best support your data needs.

 Please contact firstname.lastname@example.org to share your UK census data needs.